 Glioblastoma is one of the most aggressive cancers that originates within the brain, and 80 percent of diagnosed primary malignant brain tumors are malignant gliomas.
 Glioblastoma is considered the deadliest form of brain cancer due to its high infiltration of surrounding brain tissue.
 The standard treatment involves invasive surgical removal of tumors accompanied by subsequent radiation and chemotherapeutic treatments, which has remained unchanged for decades as most drugs are unable to cross the blood-brain barrier to act on the tumor.

 Our proprietary xB3 platform technology offers the opportunity to turn non-brain-penetrating anti-cancer drugs into new entities that will be able to cross the blood-brain barrier, seek out cancer tumors in the brain and slow or stop their growth.
 Based on our success in rodent models, we are focused on taking our xB3-001 and xB3-002 programs forward by confirming biodistribution in non-human primate models, utilizing the recent advancement in PET imaging.
 Furthermore, we are moving forward to engage toxicity studies to enable us to find the right dose and safety level that will translate to humans.

-Neurodegenerative disease affects millions of people worldwide with increasing prevalence caused, in part, by improved lifespan and quality of life.
+Neurodegenerative disease affects millions of people worldwide with increasing prevalence caused, in part, by an aging population.
 Discovering and developing effective treatments for these diseases remains a critical global challenge.